camilleblock/ddRadseq/README.md

 module load Stacks #testing if install worked
 ```
 # Process radtags
 If your sequences have already been demultiplexed skip this step.
 Use this step if given raw reads from Illumina sequencing.
 In order to run this step you must know what restriction enzymes were used in sequencing.
+Use dos2unix on .txt file if using a pc.
 ```bash
 process_radtags -p ./in_dir -P -b barcodes.txt -o ./out_dir –renz-2 sphI mluCI –threads 16 -q -r -D -t 120
 ```